 The swinging span was mounted on a circular rail turned by a hand operated winch.
 There were many complaints about the time taken to open the swinging section and sometimes boats were held up for days when difficulties with the swinging section were experienced, angering many farmers along the river who relied on ships to take their wheat and chaff to markets.

 Initially, tolls were charged for crossing the bridge, but later phased out.
-Today part of the swinging steelwork, the circular rail and hand winch on top of the massive bluestone pier remain under a ships’ chandlery store built over the old swing span.
-Although the chandlery store and jetty are privately owned, the public are permitted to visit the remains of this historic bridge under the store.
+Today part of the swinging steelwork, the circular rail and hand winch on top of the massive bluestone pier remain.
+The public can readily visit the remains of this historic bridge.

 This first bridge lasted 51 years until 1916 when it was replaced by a higher level ferro-concrete bridge, which deteriorated and was demolished after the present bridge was opened in December 1959.
 This latter bridge is a three-lane reinforced high-level bridge, with the centre lane used for westwards traffic flow in the morning and eastwards in the afternoon.
 It was designed by AO Barrowclough of Andrew Murray Partners for the Manukau County Council.
 While still in use, it is dwarfed by the soaring upstream Pakuranga Highway Bridge, known locally as the Waipuna Bridge.
 This bridge was designed by Gavin Cormack of Beca Carter Hollings and Ferner, built by Etude et Enterprises and opened on 10 May 1974.